Download as PDF

 Support and progression

 Support is available to learners from the point they begin researching their course, all the way through to completion.
 Learners are advised to visit the Contact Us section of Tradie Training’s website for access to frequently asked questions and contact details.
-Tradie Training’s qualified trainers and assessors are committed to ensuring learner queries are answered in a reasonable timeframe, as we understand the importance of the learner being able to progress through the course at a pace that suits them.
+Tradie Training’s qualified trainers and assessors are committed to ensuring learner queries are answered in a reasonable timeframe.
 If a learner feels at any point in their course that they are not receiving adequate support, they are encouraged to contact us and detail their concerns.

 Tradie Training strives to provide additional support to learners with special needs.
 Our trainers and assessors, who are given the authority to make adjustments for learners living with disability or other special needs, evaluate this on a case-by-case basis.
 Staff may also take into account LLN needs, cultural circumstances and other needs of the individual learner when making a decision regarding accommodations.